laithajjan/ENGO500-G4/readme.md

 ### Machine Learning Model

-NumPy and scikit-learn libraries were used to build the machine learning model.
+Pandas and scikit-learn libraries were used to build the machine learning model.
 Well-site data extracted from AccuMap is transformed from .xls to .csv format for preprocessing in Python.

 ### Methodology